 The stories and experiences created and shared together connected to land are a clear example of the concept of “place-making” that OFS wants to represent through their research.
 During their fieldwork, when Daisy and Zahra shared their interest in studying folklore at OSU with Val, who in return described some of the stories she and her husband created while caring for and building a relationship with their land.
 She explains:

 “We named everything.
-We have K2, which is a hill that kicks your butt going up and down because it’s so far high.
+We have K2, which is a hill that kicks your butt going up and down because it’s so high.
 Mount Whitney, which is a nice big, bald mountain.
 Robin Morning Trail, which is a trail that you can hear all the morning the robin mornings; all the songbirds.
 The other one we call ‘Hobbit’ because when you hike down it, there's the rock structures that come out of the ground.
 There's Swamp Dog Trail, which is [named] because our dog always likes to jump into the little pond by the seeps.
 He looks like a swamp though.
 He goes in black and white, because he's dalmatian, [and] he comes out like a black lab.
-That's our little hill side.
+That's our little hillside.
 So, we have names of all the different places on the land.”

 Songwriting is another example of creative place-making Daisy and Zahra came across during their collaboration with WOW.
 Molly Sowash co-wrote a song with her former band, Mama Caught Fire, about feeling homesick for Southeast Ohio, "Run Away."
 Her deep connection to her land and to the larger region despite living in several different states was apparent.
-Though not in the band anymore, the songwriting group was an important way for her to deepen her connection to the place she felt most a home.
+Though not in the band anymore, the songwriting was an important way for her to deepen her connection to the place she felt most a home.

 “I lived in Minnesota for four years, during college and three years afterwards.
 I like felt this homesickness throughout.
-But it was really like, wow, I want to move home to Athens, but Athens wasn't my home growing up, Columbus was but I didn't realize until I left how like drawn I was to this ecosystem and maybe I’ll have to share a song, I wrote with you all, with a band I used to be in called Runaway and it's it kind of names those wild flowers and talks about that pole home to this particular land.
-I think there's, something about natural spaces that feel more personable than city spaces to me, and I love the House I grew up in in the neighborhood, but I don't feel homesick for it in the same way.
+But it was really like, wow, I want to move home to Athens, but Athens wasn't my home growing up, Columbus was but I didn't realize until I left how like drawn I was to this ecosystem and maybe I’ll have to share a song, I wrote with you all, with a band I used to be in called Runaway and it's it kind of names those wild flowers and talks about that pull home to this particular land.
+I think there's, something about natural spaces that feel more personable than city spaces to me, and I love the house I grew up in in the neighborhood, but I don't feel homesick for it in the same way.
 When I was in my first year of college, [my dad] sent a care package, but it was just like a box full of buckeyes some pinecones, there was like some pressed wildflowers...
 It was just like a box of nature, and so that is just one piece of the longing for and then, the nature of home I guess...”